opencv/opencv_attic/android/service/doc/StaticHelper.rst

 .. module:: org.opencv.android
     :platform: Android
     :synopsis: Implements Android dependent Java classes
 ..
-Class:: AsyncServiceHelper
+Class:: StaticHelper

 Helper class provides implementation of static OpenCV initialization.
 All OpenCV libraries must be included to application package.

 .. note:: This is imternal class.
 Does not use it directly.
-Use OpenCVLoader.initStatic() instead!
+Use OpenCVLoader.initDebug() instead!

 int initOpenCV()
 ----------------